mikelma/craftium/craftium-docs/docs/troubleshooting.md

   ./list_sdl_video_drivers
 ```

-If =offscreen= is not listed, then, compile it with =offscreen=
+If `offscreen` is not listed, then, you might need to compile SDL with `offscreen`
-support.
+support:

 ```bash
   wget https://www.libsdl.org/release/SDL2-2.X.X.tar.gz